neil-orans/hyper-savetext/README.md

 ## Contributing

-Feel free to contribute to HyperLine by [requesting a feature](https://github.com/neil-orans/hyper-savetext/issues/new), [submitting a bug](https://github.com/neil-orans/hyper-savetext/issues/new) or contributing code.
+Feel free to contribute to hyper-savetext by [requesting a feature](https://github.com/neil-orans/hyper-savetext/issues/new), [submitting a bug](https://github.com/neil-orans/hyper-savetext/issues/new) or contributing code.

 To set up the project for development: